bsstephan/buildable-stick-system/README.md

 OpenStickCommunity.
 Standard settings seem sufficiently sturdy for my purposes, though the slicer has done a couple weird things, in my experience.

+My preferred settings are 3 wall loops with 20% gyroid sparse infill.
+This gives the models a bit more weight and stability, but something like 2 wall loops, 15% grid sparse infill is fine and does not lead to a weak enclosure.
+The costs below have been made against my settings.

 ## Assembling

 What you'll need beyond these objects: